Is APAC on the Verge of an Impact Investing Boom?

 With Shenzhen serving as a hub for social innovation, AlphaSights Hong Kong is perfectly positioned to tap into this growing sector and add value to the social progress in the region.

 #2 Focus shift from climate-only to social and climate

-Although there are a wide range of options for investors addressing climate change — from green bonds to decarbonising investment portfolios — it’s still difficult for investors to track the environmental quality of these tools.
+Although there is a wide range of options for investors addressing climate change — from green bonds to decarbonizing investment portfolios — it’s still difficult for investors to track the environmental quality of these tools.
 Even green bonds have a questionable level of environmental impact.
 Coal is even sometimes given a green bond label!
-Across APAC, we are now seeing a growing number of mechanisms for measuring and tracking the environmental effectiveness of these investments.
+Across APAC, we are now seeing a growing number of mechanisms for measuring and tracking the environmental effects of these investments.